 Professional learning is fundamental to ensuring that leaders, teachers and support staff understand and are ready to support the implementation of respectful relationships education.

 Last year the Department of Education held statewide workshops, providing participants with an overview of Respectful Relationships Education, an opportunity to unpack the teaching and learning resources and support to begin planning for school based implementation.

-Throughout 2017, Curriculum Services will be continuing to develop a series of online professional learning, further face-to-face workshops and targeted professional learning for teachers and school support staff.
+Throughout 2018, Curriculum Services will be continuing to develop a series of online professional learning, further face to face workshops and targeted professional learning for teachers and school support staff.

-This workshop focusses on whole-school implementation of Respectful Relationships Education and will be facilitated by Janice Atkin who is an external consultant to the Department of Education Respectful Relationships Package of materials.
+These workshops focussed on whole-school implementation of Respectful Relationships Education and were facilitated by Janice Atkin who is an external consultant to the Department of Education Respectful Relationships Package of materials.

-The purpose of the workshop is to support those staff in schools responsible for leading whole school-implementation of Respectful Relationships Education.
-Participants will utilise elements of the Respectful Relationships Education Package, including the Audit and Planning Toolkit and Professional Learning Package, in order to plan for whole school implementation of Respectful Relationships Education.
+The purpose of the workshops was to support those staff in schools responsible for leading whole-school implementation of Respectful Relationships Education.
+Participants utilised elements of the Respectful Relationships Education Package, including the Audit and Planning Toolkit and Professional Learning Package, in order to plan for whole school implementation of Respectful Relationships Education.